kbecerra21/The-Role-of-Race-and-Mental-Illness-Diagnosis-on-Stigmatization-of-Homeless-Individuals-kvbecerra/README.md

 │── data/                                          # Directory for data files │   │── cleaning_ Stigmatization of homeless individuals .Rmd # This file has all the cleaning code for this study │   │── Data cleaning 1st round_ Stigmatization of homeless individuals .Rmd # has the first round of data cleaning for thsi project it created cleaned_data.csv
-│   │── Data_Cleaning 2.Rmd                         # This file has the second round of data cleaning for this project it created final_cleaned_data.csv Thsi file has the obejctives taht are not on the main qmd
+│   │── Data_Cleaning 2.Rmd                         # This file has the second round of data cleaning for this project it created final_cleaned_data.csv
+│   │── DATA_Cleaning_and_objectives.qmd:         # Is the file that has the most code and the place where most of the objectives were meet.
+This file has data cleaning, plotting and additional test that go along with the other hypothesis for this paper that I could not refine  quick enough to include in the qmd.
-│   │── Final Data cleaning.
-Rmd                    # This file has the final round of data cleaning for this project │   │── Experimental_Study_Karen.csv                # The original data file for the study not cleaned │   │── SPSS File for Experimental Study Karen.sav  # The original SPSS file for the study not cleaned │── _extensions/wjschne/apaquarto/                 # APA Extension for Quarto
+│   │── Experimental_Study_Karen.csv                # The original data file for the study not cleaned
+│   │── SPSS File for Experimental Study Karen.sav  # The original SPSS file for the study not cleaned │── _extensions/wjschne/apaquarto/                 # APA Extension for Quarto